zeeshank1/system-design-digest/fundamentals.md

 ### 68. Payment Systems
 - **PCI Compliance**: Ensure secure handling of credit card data.
-- **Payment Gateways**: Integrate with services like Stripe, PayPal.
+- **Payment Gateways**: Integrate with services like Stripe, and PayPal.
 - **Fraud Detection**: Monitor transactions for suspicious activity.

 ### 69. Analytics and Insights
-- **Data Visualization**: Use tools like Tableau, Power BI for dashboards.
+- **Data Visualization**: Use tools like Tableau, and Power BI for dashboards.
 - **ETL Processes**: Extract, transform, and load data for analysis.
 - **Predictive Analytics**: Use historical data to predict trends.